Elehuris Montero Preview, Player Props: Rockies vs. Cubs

 Elehuris Montero At The Plate

-- Montero is hitting .248 with 12 doubles, two triples, six home runs and 12 walks.
+- Montero has 12 doubles, two triples, six home runs and 12 walks while batting .250.

-- Montero enters this game on a four-game hitting streak.
-During his last games, he's hitting .412.
+- Montero is batting .500 during his last games and is on a five-game hitting streak.

-- Looking at the 65 games he has played this year, he's went deep in six of them (9.2%), and in 2.6% of his trips to the dish.
+- In 9.1% of his games this season, he has hit a long ball, and 2.5% of his trips to the plate.

-- In 32.3% of his games this season, Montero has driven in at least one run.
-In six of those games (9.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 31.8% of his games this season, Montero has notched at least one RBI.
+In six of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 23 of 65 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.